Setting Up Wall Worm for Goldsource

 First, you must change the Engine setting to GoldSrc.
 This option is a drop-down menu under the Wall Worm logo in the global settings.
 This will force the VMF exporter to create MAP files, the SMD exporter to exclude options not available in Goldsrc, and to force the QC writer to use only known Goldsrc commands.

 Goldsource conventions are a little different than in Source.
 One major difference is that there are no materials, only textures.
 Generally when using WW for Source, you should use the latest material naming conventions; for Goldsrc, however, you may find it a little easier to use the legacy settings.
 In your Global Settings, go to the Materials tab and turn on Legacy VTF and Legacy Mat Names.
-This way, the name of a bitmap file will determine a texture instead of the material name or the bitmap node in the material editor.
+This way, the name of the diffuse bitmap file will determine a texture instead of the material name or the bitmap node in the material editor.

 Also, turn off the Write Texture Transforms to VMT option.
 Goldsource does not use VMT files, so all texture transforms should be calculated in the face UVW of exported files.